feO2x/FileSystemAnalyzer/readme.md

 You need to have the .NET 6 SDK installed and an IDE of your choice that can handle `.sln` files.

 Simply check out the repository and open `./Code/FileSystemAnalyzer.sln` in your favorite IDE.
 Build and run the `FileSystemAnalyzer.AvaloniaApp` project.
-You do not need to configure anything - the app will start up an embedded RavenDB server with the default settings.
+You do not need to configure anything - the app will start use an embedded RavenDB server with the default settings.

 Once the app is running, you are presented with a list view, showing all analyses that you already conducted.
 Click "Create new analysis..." on the top left and select a folder in your file system that you want to analyze.